 Of course, once the communication in the relationship is established as being ‘safe’ – in other words, arguments don’t easily ensue and issues are dealt with respectfully, then sexual intimacy also improves.
 After all, sex is the most primal and vulnerable way of communicating so it is unlikely that this form of communication will happen when things are unsafe in the relationship.
-Find out more about relationship counselling.
+Find out more about couples counselling and relationship couselling brisbane.